 Before COVID-19, employee well-being could have easily been mistaken as merely a buzzword or an employer branding tool to attract and retain talent.
 Today, as a result of the pandemic, employee well-being can no longer be seen as a fad but an essential focus for every organization.

-Today, most employers recognize their responsibility to support the well-being of their employees.
+Today, most employers recognize their responsibility in supporting their employees' well-being.
 However, with this recognition comes the complication of knowing what well-being benefits you should offer your employees and what benefits are, indeed, helpful and supportive to every one of your employees.

 So, how do international companies address every employee's needs, not only across offices but across borders?
 With multiple generations working together, and each with different preferences and requirements depending on their life stage, is there such thing as one-size-fits-all when it comes to employee well-being?